Agricultural Literacy Curriculum Matrix

 - Introduce the concept of precision agriculture.
 Explain that precision agriculture implements various technological instruments to make agriculture more precise and efficient.
 As an example show the video clip Kinze Autonomy Project: Harvesting System.
 As the video clip plays ask students what they notice is different about the tractor (there isn't a driver.)
 Explain that this tractor is operated using robot and GPS technology.
 This allows a single worker to harvest an entire field.

 - Introduce a second example of precision agriculture, variable rate application or (VRA).
 With VRA, different rates of an input such as water, seed, or fertilizer can be applied to a field to match the needs of each specific area.
-Show the first 3 minutes of the video clip, Precision VRI to explain and illustrate the unique components in each field that impact the water needs.
+Show the video clip, Precision VRI: Make Every Drop Count to explain and illustrate the detailed technology that can be used to manage irration systems.

 - Following the video, summarize why farmers would want to use variable rate irrigation.